AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingDynamicAnomalyDetectionModel.md

 local DataPredict = require(DataPredict)

--- There are no parameters to set here.
+--[[

+  You can set "useJosephForm" to false if you want a more faster calculation by trading numerical stability and accuracy.

+  By default, "useJosephForm" is set to true.

+--]]

-local AnomalyPredictionModel = DataPredict.Models.GaussianNaiveBayes.new()
+local AnomalyPredictionModel = DataPredict.Models.KalmanFilter.new({useJosephForm = true})

 ```